marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 {% endhighlight %}

 At this point it would be a good idea to check that the logical volumes can still be mounted and that e2fsck does not report any problem.
-We have now 818 PE allocated which roughly corresponds to 25GB
+We have now 818x32 MiB Physical Extents allocated, which roughly corresponds to 25GB.

 {% highlight console lineos %}